subfuzion/appmesh-blog/colorapp/walkthrough.md

 This brief guide will walk you through deploying the Color App on ECS.
 The process has been automated using shell scripts and [AWS CloudFormation] templates to make deployment straightforward and repeatable.

 Core networking and compute infrastructure doesn't need to be recreated each time the Color App is redeployed.
-Since this is the most time-consuming aspect of a full deployment, resource provisioning is divided among a layered set of CloudFormation stack templates.
+Since this can be time-consuming, resource provisioning is divided among a layered set of CloudFormation stack templates.

 The App Mesh deployment is also partitioned into different stages as well, but this for for performance reasons since App Mesh operations are very fast.
 The reason for the separation is simply so you can tear down the Color App without tearing down the demo mesh in case you also have other sample apps running in it for experimentation.